 Q: What brand or style of kayaks do you use?

-We have a diverse mix of sea kayaks made by Necky, Current Designs and Wilderness Systems.
+We have a diverse mix of sea kayaks made by Necky, Boreal Designs and Wilderness Systems.
 All of our kayaks have rudders or skegs.
 We have kayaks for all skill levels and most body sizes.
 Most of our boats are rotomolded (plastic) and a few are fiberglass.
 Let us know if you have a boat preference; it's likely we can assign you the boat you'd like to use.

 Q: Do I need to tip my guide?